Skip to main content

 Conda cheat sheet - source

-This makes it easier to install, update, and remove packages and their dependencies.
+This makes installing, updating, and removing packages and their dependencies easier.

-Similar to Python, Anaconda is also cross-platform compatible, allowing users to develop and deploy applications on different operating systems without any changes in the code.
+Like Python, Anaconda is also cross-platform compatible, allowing users to develop and deploy applications on different operating systems without changing the code.

 Anaconda includes popular data science tools and IDEs such as Jupyter Notebook, Spyder, and RStudio.
-These tools provide an interactive environment for data analysis and visualization, making it a preferred choice among data scientists.
+These tools provide an interactive data analysis and visualization environment, making it a preferred choice among data scientists.

 Anaconda Cloud